galicians/battleships_web/README.md

-This time I'm going to improve the battleships game.
-In the last project I've implemented the battleships game for the terminal.
+This time  we are going to improve the battleships game.
+In the last project we implemented the battleships game for the terminal.

 This time though we are building a full fledged web application.